thesobercoder/polygon/README.md

 Here are the shortcuts available in Polygon.

 > [!NOTE]
 > Some of the shortcuts Polygon uses conflicts with Window in-built shortcuts and has been mentioned below.
-If you want to avoid these conflicts, please use the `polygon.ini` file to configure a different shortcut of your choosing.
+If you want to avoid these conflicts, please use the `polygon.ini` file to configure a different shortcut of your choosing by referring to the AutoHotkey v2 [List of Keys](https://www.autohotkey.com/docs/v2/KeyList.htm) documentation.

 | Status             | Shortcut                                    | Layout              | Conflicts       |
 | ------------------ | ------------------------------------------- | ------------------- | --------------- |